icewolfz/jiMUD/README.md

   - Some styles will not flash when flashing is enabled depending on order of styles applied
   - Toolbar text/background color picker may be cut off in small window sizes
   - Reverse style has wierd results with heavy nesting of reverse tags and colors, suggest to just use normal background colors.
+  - Correction from context menu may remove applyed styles depending on if they are just that word
 - [Mapper](docs/mapper.md#know-issues)